Homeschooling In Hawaii & Homeschool Laws

 Christian Homeschoolers Of Hawaii is a support network for Christian home schooling families.

 In summary, regarding Hawaii homeschool laws, Hawaii has very relaxed legal requirements with minimal state oversight of homeschooling families.
-Parents have full autonomy in their child’s curriculum and methods, with no mandatory reporting or standardized testing.
 Utilizing local networks helps supplement the self-directed education when homeschooling in Hawaii.